mikee47/SmingTest/README.rst

 Tests can use other `debug_X` functions as required, or `Serial` print methods.

 Tests should compile and run for all architectures.

-See the Sming `HostTests` test application for how to create your own test applications.